facebook/react-native-website/docs/navigation.md

   expo install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view
   ```

-- If you have an bare React Native project, install the dependencies with `npm`:
+- If you have a bare React Native project, install the dependencies with `npm`:

   ```sh
   npm install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view